Let's Go! (Wang Chung song)

-"Let's Go!" is a single by English new wave band Wang Chung, released on 6 January 1987 from their fourth studio album, Mosaic (1986).
+"Let's Go!" is a single by the English new wave band Wang Chung, released on 6 January 1987 from their fourth studio album, Mosaic (1986).
 The single was a hit for the band in the United States, where it provided them with their second and last Top 10 hit on the Billboard Hot 100 in April 1987, peaking at No. 9.
 The single also formed the basis for its official music video.
 It also hit No. 9 on the Canada RPM Top 100 Singles chart.
 Jack Hues sings the verses of the song, and Nick Feldman sings the bridge.
 Both sing the chorus.

-Reception
+Critical reception

-Cash Box called it an "effervescent, soulful pop workout."
+Cashbox called it an "effervescent, soulful pop workout."